SolaceLabs/solace-integration-guides/docs/_guides/red-hat-jboss-eap.md

 | reconnectInterval | 30 | The number of seconds between MDB re-activation attempts |

-### Step 5 – Sending outbound messages using Solace JMS provider
+### Step 5: Sending outbound messages using Solace JMS provider

 This example uses an EJB Session Bean to send reply messages using the Solace resource adapter.
 The bean code requests a JMS Connection from a Solace Managed Connection Factory (myCF) and then sends a reply message to a JMS destination (myReplyQueue) as configured by a JCA administered object.

 #### Configuration

-The connection factory used in this example was configured in section [Connecting to Solace JMS provider](#step-3--–connecting-to-solace-jms-provider).
+The connection factory used in this example was configured in section [Connecting to Solace JMS provider](#ConnToSolJMS).
 In addition to the connection factory, we must configure a JMS destination for sending reply messages.

 Steps to create a JCA administered object (of type Queue)